AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlameSheet.rst

    USE_CUDA        = FALSE
    USE_HIP         = FALSE

 It allows users to specify the number of spatial dimensions (2D), trigger debug compilation and other AMReX options.
 The compiler (``gnu``) and the parallelism paradigm (in the present case only MPI is used) are then selected.
+If MPI is not available on your platform, please set ``USE_MPI = FALSE``.
 Note that on OSX platform, one should update the compiler to ``llvm``.

 In `PeleLMeX`, the chemistry model (set of species, their thermodynamic and transport properties as well as the description of their of chemical interactions) is specified at compile time.
 Chemistry models available in `PelePhysics` can used in `PeleLMeX` by specifying the name of the folder in `PelePhysics/Support/Mechanisms/Models` containing the relevant files, for example: ::